eagerbeaver04/Sorting-finite-Turing-Tape/README.md

  - Movement Simulation: Simulates tape movements, including rewinding and moving by positions.

 ### TapeSorter Class
 The TapeSorter class, found in [tape_sorter.hpp](src/tape/tape_sorter.hpp), handles the sorting algorithm using temporary tapes.
-It takes as template any implementation of `ITape` for more convenient support.
+It takes as template any implementation of `ITape` for more to facilitate integration with custom tape implementations.

 #### Features:

- - Memory Management: Ensures that no more than M bytes are loaded into memory at any time.
+ - Memory Management: Ensures that no more than `M` bytes are loaded into memory at any time.
  - External Sorting Algorithm: Uses an efficient algorithm suitable for tape-based storage (merge sort).
  - Temporary Tapes: Stores intermediate results in the tmp directory.